-case, arbitrators should not seek or accept a staff member's opinion.
+Staff members are not advocates, nor do they conduct legal research or provide legal advice.
+Staff may only provide guidance on administrative procedures.
+When deciding a case, arbitrators should not seek or accept a staff member's opinion.
 Only the arbitrators may decide a case.

-To contact any of our [regional offices](#), please review the directory.
-Staff may also be reached by email by using firstname.lastname@finra.org (for example: kelly.smith@finra.org).
+To contact any of our four [regional offices](#), please review the directory.
+Staff may also be reached by email by using [firstname.lastname@finra.org](mailto:firstname.lastname@finra.org) (for example: [kelly.smith@finra.org](mailto:kelly.smith@finra.org)).